 If you don't want to hike, walk 15 minutes up the trail from the car park.
 You'll be away from most of the crowds and can enjoy some of the views across the Island.

 I'll be honest, there's very little to see across the top of the loop.
 So get back in your vehicle and drive for the next 10 miles (30 minutes) or so.
 Alternatively, there are some beautiful wild camping spots up here, so if you have extra days, now might be a good time to stop for the night.

 It's time to find the Gold Cave!
-I'll be honest, we didn't see this when we were in Skye- hadn't even heard of it then (I found it on this blog post), but I'm adding it in so you can find it for yourself!
+We didn't see this when we were in Skye- hadn't even heard of it then (I found it here), but I'm adding it in so you can find it for yourself!

 Falls of Rha